njordhov/govalert/README.md

 Expect to receive emails to the admin/reply address regarding the harvesting, as well as email notifications for the subscriptions added using the web form or directly using the ElastocSearch API.

+## Subscribing to Alerts

+If you need to be able to submit subscriptions from web forms, ensure you have a Heroku dyno for the web process:

+    $ heroku ps:scale web=1
+    $ heroku ps

+A basic form is provided on the server to subscribe:

+    $ heroku open

+Customize the html file in the distribution, or submit another form to the same location.

+## Scheduling Alerts

 You can set up regular harvesting of government documents and alerts by adding the free Heroku Scheduler and open its dashboard: